migcas93/MeliDSChallenge/README.md

 # MeliDSChallenge
-This repository shows the step by steps to get information from Mercado Libre's API to build actionable insights for the sellers to improve their performance
+This repository shows the step by step of getting information from Mercado Libre's API to build actionable insights for the sellers to improve their performance.

+I created an alert qualification system based on different metrics such as sales volume, cancellation rate, delay in logistics, and others.